weeveiot/weeve-agent/README.md

 # Developer guide

-This section is a guide for developers intending to test the agent locally.
+This section is a guide for developers intending to testing and developing the agent locally.

 ## MQTT broker